highstrike/cakephp-solr-datasource/README.md

 First, open up `Model/Datasource/SolrSource.php` and look at line 4 to fix your path for Solarium

 #### Find All with Pagination ####
-Let's say we want to find the titles of all articles that have the keyword `home` in title and body and we want that paginated using CakePHP's Paginator Component:
+Let's say we want to find the titles of all articles that have the keyword `home` in title and body and we want that paginated using CakePHP's Paginator Component
 ```php
 // set query
 $this->paginate = [